Centers for Pain Control and Vein Care

 When you decide it’s time to get rid of unsightly and painful varicose veins, radiofrequency ablation is a minimally invasive treatment that safely and permanently eliminates the veins.
-The vein specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, offer state-of-the-art treatments for varicose veins, including vein radiofrequency ablation, which lets you do away with the veins without taking downtime.
+The vein specialists at Centers for Pain Control and Vein Care in Hobart, LaPorte, Merrillville, Munster, and Valparaiso, Indiana, offer state-of-the-art treatments for varicose veins, including vein radiofrequency ablation, which lets you do away with the veins without taking downtime.
 To schedule an appointment, call the nearest office, or use the online booking system.

 Radiofrequency ablation is a minimally invasive treatment for varicose veins.
 During this procedure, your provider at Centers for Pain Control and Vein Care inserts a catheter into the vein, gently guides it to through the varicosity, and then gradually withdraws the catheter while sending radiofrequency energy into the vein wall.